ibm-cloud-docs/openshift/openshift_annotations.md

 The PROXY protocol enables load balancers to pass client connection information that is contained in headers on the client request, including the client IP address, the proxy server IP address, and both port numbers, to ALBs.

 1. Enable the PROXY protocol.<p class="important">After you run this command, new load balancers are created with the updated PROXY protocol configuration.
 Two unused IP addresses for each load balancer must be available in each subnet during the load balancer recreation.
 After these load balancers are created, the existing ALB load balancers are deleted.
 This load balancer recreation process might cause service disruptions.</p>
   ```
   ibmcloud oc ingress lb proxy-protocol enable --cluster <cluster_name_or_ID>
   ```
   {: pre}

-## Preserving the source IP address
-{: #preserve_source_ip}2.
-Confirm that the PROXY protocol is enabled for the load balancers that expose ALBs in your cluster.
+2. Confirm that the PROXY protocol is enabled for the load balancers that expose ALBs in your cluster.
   ```
   ibmcloud oc ingress lb get --cluster <cluster_name_or_ID>
   ```